-Our Model A·B·C for SustainabilityTM and our approach Social Art for Behaviour ChangeTM:
+Our A·B·C for SustainabilityTM Model and our Social Art for Behaviour ChangeTM approach:

 The key to water sustainability in the implementation of our projects.

 The 3 components of our Model A·B·C for SustainabilityTM

 from One Drop Foundation, applied to Lazos de Agua Program.

 Our A·B·C for SustainabilityTM Model proposes a perspective that intentionally requires adaptability with each project considering the context of each country, the work model of each implementing partner, and the local population of the communities.

 As a result, each of the 5 countries that conform the Program, share the same components but implemented in different ways in each country.

 This is the key of our work.
 Water sustainability.

 Access or improvement of infrastructure